andytluminosity/WebSort-Downloads/README.md

 # Sort Downloads by Website of Origin

 A program that automatically new downloads into subfolders based on their source website located in the same downloads folder.
+The source website is detected using chrome API.

+### Note: Only works for Google Chrome

 ## Features

 - Change the program's operating folder
 - Start and stop the program at will
 - Logs to keep track of changes made like when the program has been started, stopped, and moved a file (its old and new locations)
+	- Note: Any logs older than 2 weeks will automatically be deleted to save memory
 - A label that constantly displays the website you are on

 ## Installation

-- [ ] Install Python3.9
+- [ ] Install Python3.9 (Python installation instructions modified from [Raymo111](https://github.com/Raymo111/kahoot-answer-bot))

   On Windows visit `https://www.python.org/downloads/windows/`
 	- Click latest Python 3.9 release